Home Warranty vs Saving Money: Which Strategy Saves You More?

 Pincher's Pro Tip

 Open a dedicated high-yield savings account just for home repairs.
-Top HYSAs in 2026 pay 3.3% to 4.35% APY, more than six times the national average.
-Keeping the fund separate reduces temptation to spend it and earns you interest, money a warranty company keeps for itself.
+Top HYSAs in mid-2026 pay around 4% to 4.21% APY, more than ten times the national average of 0.38%.
+Keeping the fund separate reduces temptation to spend it and earns you interest, money a warranty company would otherwise keep for itself.

 Smart Savings Made Simple!